The Six Ps of Strategic Foresight – Using the Core Thinking Types Well

 Notice that Aristotle’s three “universal values” associate strongly with Toffler’s Three Ps.
 Those who like to explore probability foresight can be considered motivated by truth-associated values, those who do possibility foresight are motivated by beauty- or creativity-associated values, and those who explore preference foresight are motivated by goodness-associated values.
 These values and foresight processes track so closely with each other, we will argue that Aristotle’s three values can be thought of as a restatement of the Three P’s, from a values perspective.
 We will return to Aristotle’s three values, as examples of cultural universals, in Chapters 7 and 11.

-Accounting for Sentiment: The Four Ps of Future Thinking
+The Modern Foresight Pyramid: The Four Ps of Future Thinking

 Strategic optimism is primarily concerned with achieving desired outcomes, which we can call Preferred futures (alternatively, Progressive futures), including identifying opportunities (for you and your team) and advantages (presently going to someone, not necessarily you), and creating shared goals, strategies, plans, and visions.
-This is a more experimental form of preferable futures thinking.
+This is often a more experimental form of futures thinking.

 Strategic Foresight – Avoiding the Four Sins of Practice